Lady Cynthia Mosley: Electoral defeat and death

-All the New Party's candidates in the 1931 election lost their seats or failed to win in constituencies, instead seeing a unified coalition government which involved the Conservatives, Liberals and a breakaway from the main Labour Party amid the Great Depression.
-Cynthia Mosley herself did not stand in the election.
-From then on she drifted away from her husband politically, having no sympathy for his move towards fascism.
-She died in 1933 at 34 after an operation for peritonitis following acute appendicitis, in London.
+All the New Party's candidates in the 1931 election lost their seats or failed to win in constituencies, instead seeing a National Government which involved the Conservatives, Liberals and a breakaway from the main Labour Party amid the Great Depression.
+Cynthia Mosley did not stand in the election; Oswald contested her old seat of Stoke.
+She drifted away from her husband politically, having no sympathy for his move towards fascism.
+She died in London in 1933 at 34 after an operation for peritonitis following acute appendicitis.